Did you know that cobblestones are considered a Belgian specialty and heritage treasure, much like beer and cheese?

 The presence of iron oxides gives red sandstone its rich, vibrant color.
-This material is rare and spectacular in appearance compared to other Belgian cobblestones.
-It comes from the Jodoigne region of the Walloon Brabant Province and the town of Dworp in the Flemish Brabant.
+This rare material is spectacular in appearance compared to other Belgian cobblestones.
+It comes from the region of Jodoigne in the Walloon Brabant Province and the town of Dworp in the Flemish Brabant.
 Brussels streets made entirely of red cobblestones include Rue des Renards, Rue des Pigeons, Rue Breughel, and some parts of Place Saint-Gudule.

 4. Sandstone with limestone

-Cobblestones composed of mixed sandstone and limestone take on a lighter grey or white hue.
+Cobblestones composed of mixed sandstone and limestone come in shades of lighter grey to white.
 In Brussels, this type of paving stone is used both for building roads and houses.
 Some of the streets made of sandstone and limestone can be found around the Royal Academy of Belgium.